mariogolden/mariogolden/README.md

 ###

-<p align="left">As a Senior Full Stack Developer with 10+ years of experience, I have the biggest experience in both frontend & backend development using MERN, MEVN stack, PHP Frameworks.
+<p align="left">As a Senior Full-Stack developer with 7+ years of experience, I have a demonstrated history of excellence throughout multiple positions with several
-I am always glad to dive deep into your needs and help you with your project development.
-Apart from the back-end development, I can be responsive to the needs of the front-end coding using JavaScript and its framework Vue.js.

-My tech stack:
-- React, Vue, Angular, jQuery, D3.js, Bootstrap, HTML/CSS, Tailwind CSS
-- WordPress, Drupal, Laravel, Code Ignitor, Django, .NET, Java Spring, Node.js, Express.js
-- MySQL, PostgreSQL, MongoDB
-- SEO
-- AWS
-- Git, Jira, Trello
-- Jest, Mocha, Chai
-- NPM, Docker
+companies with a focus on Full-Stack development and Engineering.
+I also have deep knowledge of backend development and familiar with PHP frameworks and Node.js.
+I'm a self-motivated and hardworking individual who is always ready to learn new things and work in a team.
 </p>

 ###